LysTech/lys/README.md

 # Lys

+Breaking change in latest merge: now the data structure shouldn't be data/P03, but data/subjects/P03.

 TODO:
 - most important one is to sit down with Anthony and/or Nyx and get input on this / maybe we can re-diagram things and have a second think now that lots of stuff is implemented -> there'll probably be some good refactors to do.
 I think the code is sufficiently modular that this shouldn't be too hard (??)
 - (lots of #TODO tags throughout the code, grep for them and fix)